WiccaCrow/webserver/README.md

 Examples: add_headers: [ "Set-cookie: key1=val1;" ]

-Description: Contains list of additonal headers that should be returned with the response
+Description: Contains list of additonal headers that should be returned with the response.
 ```

 ---